pushpankjain/Pushpankjain/README.md

 Chartered Accountant (ICAI, 2024) currently working as an Associate in **Financial Due Diligence at PwC Mumbai**.
 Prior experience at EY across assurance and financial controls.

-I work at the intersection of deal analysis, financial modelling, and data — helping investors and acquirers stress-test businesses before writing cheques.
+I work at the intersection of deal analysis, financial modelling, and data - helping investors and acquirers stress-test businesses before writing cheques.
 I've advised on transactions spanning **AI infrastructure, D2C consumer brands, ethnic apparel, FMCG, and real estate**, across both buy-side and sell-side mandates.

-This GitHub is my space to open-source the finance frameworks I use daily — QoE templates, market sizing models, and deal memo structures — and to document my journey into data-driven finance.
+This GitHub is my space to open-source the finance frameworks I use daily - QoE templates, market sizing models, and deal memo structures - and to document my journey into data-driven finance.

-🌍 **Actively exploring M&A, PE, and Transaction Services roles in Europe.**
+🌍 **Actively exploring M&A, PE, Transaction Services, Corporate Finance, Strategic Finance, FP&A, Strategy and other finance related roles in Europe.**

 ---